 RiverGate Residence Building

 The capital city is located in northern Vietnam and Hanoi’s biggest draw is it’s Old Quarter.
 Make your way through the tiny alleys, indulge in some of Vietnam’s best street food, and consume some of the cheapest beer you’ll ever find.

 Once you’ve enjoyed a few treats, take a step back and visit the terrible Hoa La Prison museum for a decent history lesson.
 The Ho Chi Minh Museum and Mausoleum also make for an interesting visit.

 Relax with a body massage, and spend your evenings winding down with a walk around the symbolic Hoan Kiem Lake.

 Ever wanted to have your own tailored clothes?
 Sleepy Hoi An is the place to go!
 Find expert tailors and quality materials (if you look in the right places!)
-Take a trip to the Ancient Town, the riverside and An Bang beach too.
+Visit the Ancient Town (take a sunset street food tour!), the riverside, the night market and An Bang beach too.

 Spend a whole day at VinPearl Waterpark, and make sure you take the cable car across to the island!

 For the more adventurous, you can go scuba diving or take a short trip to the nearby Ba Ho waterfalls.

 Regalis Gold Hotel